On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: The set of Az e ma--Yor processes

 The symbol $M^U(X)$ is a slight abuse of notation since this process depends explicitly on the derivative $u$ rather than the function $U$.
-Az\'ema and Yor \cite{ay1} were the first to introduce these processes when $(X_t)$ is a continuous local martingale.
-The equivalence between \eqref{eq:aydevelop} and \eqref{eq:aystochinteg} is easy to establish when $u$ is smooth enough to apply It\^o's formula, since the continuity of the running supremum implies from \eqref{eq:max} that $\int_0^t(\ovl X_t-X_t)\td u(\ovl X_t)\equiv 0$.
-This results may be extended to all bounded functions $u$ via monotone class theorem and to all locally bounded functions $u$ via a localisation argument.
-Alternatively, the equivalence can be argued using the general balayage formula, see Nikeghbali and Yor \cite{NY06}.
-The case of locally integrable function $u$ can be attained for continuous local martingale $X$, as shown in Ob\l\'oj and Yor \cite{oy}.
+The equivalence between \eqref{eq:aydevelop} and \eqref {eq:aystochinteg} is easy to establish when $u$ is smooth enough to apply It\^{o}'s formula, since the continuity of the running maximum implies from \eqref {eq:max} that $\int_0^t(\ovl X_t-X_t)\,du(\ovl X_t)\equiv0$.
+These results may be extended to all bounded functions $u$ via monotone class theorem and to all locally bounded functions $u$ via a localization argument.
+Alternatively, the equivalence can be argued using the general balayage formula (see Nikeghbali and Yor~\cite{NY06}).
+The case of locally integrable function $u$ can be attained for a continuous local martingale $X$, as shown in Ob\l\'{o}j and Yor~\cite{oy}.

+The family of processes in \eqref{eq:aydevelop}--\eqref {eq:aystochinteg}, or their analog with the local time in zero replacing the running maximum, were first exhibited when $(X_t)$ is a continuous local martingale.
+Az\'{e}ma~\cite{Azema78} obtained them as an application of formulae for dual predictable projections resulting from supermartingale representations, and Az\'{e}ma and Yor \cite{AzemaYor78a} as direct application of their balayage formula.
+Az\'{e}ma and Yor~\cite{ay1,ay2} described these processes in more detail and used them to solve the Skorokhod embedding problem.

-The importance of the family of Az\'ema--Yor martingales is well exhibited by Ob\l\'oj \cite{ja_martcarac} who proves that in the case of a continuous local martingale $(X_t)$ all local martingales which are functions of the couple $(X_t,\ovl X_t)$, $M_t=H(X_t,\ovl X_t)$ can be represented as a $M=M^U(X)$ local martingale associated with a locally integrable function $u$.
-We note that such processes are sometimes called \emph{max-martingales}.
+The importance of the family of Az\'{e}ma--Yor martingales is well exhibited by Ob\l\'{o}j~\cite{jamartcarac} who proves that in the case of a continuous local martingale $(X_t)$ all local martingales which are functions of the couple $(X_t,\ovl X_t)$, $M_t=H(X_t,\ovl X_t)$ can be represented as a $M=M^U(X)$ local martingale associated with a locally integrable function $u$.
+We note that such processes are sometimes called \textit{max-martingales}.